 A lot of effort goes into building enterprise products like ERP, EMR, CRM, HRMS, or any SaaS application – it is also a challenge when it comes to scaling and managing them.
-While working on enterprise products, designers usually have to cater to two sides, the actual users and the stakeholders or those who commission the project.
+While working on enterprise products like CRM, designers usually have to cater to two sides, the actual users and the stakeholders or those who commission the project.

 Another challenge designers have to contend with is that of user expectations.
 Consumer technologies have set benchmarks in terms of what people expect with their everyday applications that are easy to operate, delightful to look at and get the work done with minimal effort.